petarstojkovic92/SQL_Project_Data_Job_Analysis/README.md

 🔍 SQL queries?
 Check them out here: [project_sql folder](/project_sql/)

 # Background
-Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.

-Data hails from my [SQL Course](https://lukebarousse.com/sql).
-It's packed with insights on job titles, salaries, locations, and essential skills.
+This project was created out of a desire to gain a clearer understanding of the data analyst job market, with the goal of identifying the most in-demand and highest-paying skills.
+I drew inspiration and guidance from Luke Barousse’s [SQL Course](https://lukebarousse.com/sql).
+The dataset contains key information from job postings — including job titles, salaries, locations, and the skills most frequently required by employers.

 ### The questions I wanted to answer through my SQL queries were: